lasp/xmera/src/fswAlgorithms/attGuidance/mrpRotation/mrpRotation.rst

-- **Flexible Setup**: The desired rotation state can be described through an initial MRP and angular velocity vector specified in module internal variables, or read in through a Basilisk :ref:`AttStateMsg` message.
+- **Flexible Setup**: The desired rotation state can be described through an initial MRP and angular velocity vector specified in module internal variables, or read in through a Xmera :ref:`AttStateMsg` message.

 Module Assumptions and Limitations